-The money-maximizing subgame perfect Nash equilibrium predicts that participants losing the coin flip will never commit to the outcome.
+The money-maximizing subgame perfect Nash equilibrium predicts that participants losing the coin flip will never commit to the outcome in a finitely repeated game.
 Comparing averages across treatments in Table 1, we found that the probability that both parties committed to the outcome (conditional on seeing the flip) were 54% in the Exogenous-Free, 58% in the Endogenous-Free, and 76% in the Endogenous-Costly treatment.
-Mixed-effects logistic regression analysis indicates that conditional probability that both parties commit to the coin flip resolution is significantly higher in the Endogenous-Costly treatment than in either the Endogenous-Free or Exogenous-Free treatments (p-values < 0.01).
+Probability weighted OLS regression analysis indicates that the conditional probability that both parties commit to the coin flip resolution is higher in the Endogenous-Costly treatment than in the Endogenous-Free (p-value = 0.08) and Exogenous-Free (p-value = 0.03) treatments.

 The treatment differences were almost solely driven by an increased willingness of participants who lose the coin flip to commit to its outcome.
-The conditional probability of committing to the flip among those receiving unfavorable outcomes was 58% in Exogenous-Free, 61% in Endogenous-Free, and 78% in Endogenous-Costly treatment.7 To provide statistical support for treatment differences in individual commitment decisions, we estimate an additional mixed-effects logistic regression.
-The dependent variable takes a value of 1 when an individual agreed to the outcome of the flip and 0 otherwise, and we restrict the sample of observations to the losers of the coin flip (they are the only ones facing commitment problems).
-The independent variables are a period trend and the three treatment dummy variables.
-Nested random effects are included for each participant-in-group to control for repeated measures.
-The coefficient on the Endogenous-Costly treatment is positive and significant (p-value < 0.01), and the difference between the Endogenous-Free and Endogenous-Costly coefficients is significant (p-value = 0.02).
+The conditional probability of committing to the flip among those receiving unfavorable outcomes was 58% in the Exogenous-Free, 61% in the Endogenous-Free, and 78% in the Endogenous-Costly treatment.
+To provide statistical support for treatment differences in the loser's commitment decisions, we estimate an additional regression.
+The dependent variable is the probability that the loser of the coin flip in each pair committed to the coin flip, conditional on seeing it, and the independent variables are treatment dummies.
+The coefficient on the Endogenous-Costly treatment is positive and significant (p-value = 0.05), and the difference between the Endogenous-Free and Endogenous-Costly coefficients is marginally significant (p-value = 0.10).
 These findings are summarized in Result 3.